appinho/SARosPerceptionKitti/README.md

 * Well pre-trained network with an IOU of 73% can be found here: [Finetuned Google's DeepLab on KITTI Dataset](https://github.com/hiwad-aziz/kitti_deeplab)

-Troubleshooting:
-* Make sure the scenario is encoded as 4 digit number, like above `0060`
-* Make sure the images are encoded as 10 digit numbers starting from `0000000000.png`
-* Make sure the resulting images have the color encoding of the [Cityscape Dataset](https://www.cityscapes-dataset.com/examples/)

 4) Run the ROS Package:

 * Launch one of the following ROS nodes and wait until RViz is fully loaded: